UiPath/ReFrameWork/README.md

  + *InitiAllSettings* - Load config data from file and from assets
  + *InitiAllApplications* - Login to applications as per Config("OpenApps") field
    + *GetAppCredentials* - From Orchestrator assets or local Credential Manager
- + If failing, retry a few times as per Config("ProcessRetries")
+ + If initialization failing, retry a few times as per Config("ProcessRetries")

 2. **GET TRANSACTION DATA**
-   + ./Framework/*GetTransactionData* - Fetches from Orchestrator queue as per Config("TransactionQueue")
+   + ./Framework/*GetTransactionData* - Fetch from Orchestrator queue as per Config("TransactionQueue")
-   + ./*GetTransactionData* - Sample for working with Excel input files
+   + ./*GetTransactionData* - Fetch a row from sample Excel input file

 3. **PROCESS TRANSACTION**
  + Try *ProcessTransaction*